Breaking Down 5 MBA Admissions Myths

 Myth #2: I won’t be successful because I don’t have a business background.

 This is one of the most common MBA admissions myths that we’d like to debunk permanently.
-Admissions teams continue to ramp up efforts to attract non-traditional applicants to their MBA programs, says the Graduate Management Admission Council.
+Admissions teams such as Wharton and others continue to ramp up efforts to attract non-traditional applicants to their MBA programs.
 These prospective students bring unique experiences and skills to business school and the business world.

 Applicants with unconventional or less traditional work or academic experience before business school often worry about how admissions committees will assess their records.
 However, it’s more than okay to be different.
 No MBA program wants to fill an entire class solely with candidates from investment banking or consulting.
 In fact, non-traditional applicants often stand out in the MBA admissions process.